 Skateboard photography can be quite interesting and exciting for a photographer.
-Skaters can be found in most cities and towns, either in skate parks or out on the streets.
+You’ll find skaters in most cities and towns … either in skate parks or out on the streets.
 So pull out your camera, and get ready to try out the collection of skateboard photography tips that you will find below.
-They come with some great example photos.
+They come with some great example photos too.

 The tips aren’t massively in-depth because the intent isn’t to lecture about these things.
 Instead, take what you can from them, build on them with your own knowledge, and study the photos for inspiration.
 You’ll also notice that many of these tips can be applied to other types of photography, so keep an open mind while reading.